 - Screening mammograms annually from age 40

-Preparation for examination
+Preparation for Your Examination

-- Schedule your mammogram following your menstrual cycle, when breasts are less tender
+- Schedule your mammogram following your menstrual cycle, when breasts are less tender.

-- Wear a two piece outfit on the day of your appointment
+- Wear a two-piece outfit on the day of your appointment.

-- Don't apply deodorant, talcum powder or lotion under arms or near the breasts the day of your exam
+- Don't apply deodorant, talcum powder or lotion under arms or near the breasts the day of your exam.

-- Please inform your Physician and your Mammographer if there is a chance of pregnancy
+- Please inform your physician and your mammographer if there is a chance of pregnancy.

-The Mammographer will place one of your breasts on a small platform which is attached to the X-ray machine.
+The mammographer will place one of your breasts on a small platform, which is attached to the X-ray machine.
 Your breasts will be compressed, which spreads the breast tissue, to visualize it clearer.
 The actual time of compression is very minimal and may be uncomfortable.
-After the images are taken, the Mammographer will review the examination and then give it to the radiologist for report.
+After the images are taken, the mammographer will review the examination and then give it to the radiologist for report.

 We are proud to be providers in the Wabash Valley of the iCAD software with our digital mammograms.
 Our iCAD system is like having a second opinion.
-The Radiologist uses this system when reviewing mammograms; it highlights densities in the breast that might be questionable areas.
+The radiologist uses this system when reviewing mammograms.
+It highlights densities in the breast that might be questionable areas.
 This is just one of the radiology technologies that Terre Haute Regional Hospital is utilizing to help provide safe and quality care to our patients.

-Image-Guided Techniques for Biopsies & Surgeries
+Image-Guided Techniques for Biopsies and Surgeries

-The Advanced technology at THRH allows physicians to be accurate and thorough in their diagnosis and treatment of breast cancer.
+The advanced imaging technology at Terre Haute Regional Hospital allows physicians to be accurate and thorough in their diagnosis and treatment of breast cancer.
 Our innovative procedures include digital and image-guided techniques such as needle localization, core breast biopsies and stereotactic biopsies which result in surgeries and biopsies that are less invasive and allow surgeons and radiologists to target lesions, cancer cells and tumors more precisely and accurately than ever before.